 For many years the meetings took place in

 gardens owned by one of the rich members of the Academy: this until 1724 when King John V of Portugal

 donated a piece of land next to S. Maria dei Sette Dolori.
-The king made the donation as part of a public relations effort aimed at being recognized as the legitimate ruler of Portugal by the Pope.
+The king made the donation as part of a public relations effort aimed at being recognized among the most important European monarchs.